-This program will provide you with the ability and confidence to seek opportunities and provide support within the dynamic world of engineering, including the automotive, energy generation, construction and manufacturing sectors.
-Your future role may steer you towards a career in industrial design, metal and non-metal fabrication including machining or technical support.
-Students train and explore in our premier advanced automation facility through an experiential learning path that engages them with real-world controllers, operator touch screens, industrial networks, robotics and more.
+This program will provide you with the ability and confidence to seek opportunities and provide support within the dynamic world of engineering, including in the automotive, energy generation, construction, and manufacturing sectors.
+Your future role may steer you towards a career in design, metal and non-metal fabrication including machining and 3D printing, or technical support.
+Our modern facilities excel in the delivery of Computer-Aided Design and Manufacturing (CAD/CAM), Computer Numerical Control (CNC), Electrical, Fluid Power, Precision Machining, and Measurement.

 Note: this program has additional recommended requirements.
 Please visit the Admission Requirements tab for further information.